LarryGF/terraHom/README.md

   - Alternatively you can just edit /etc/sudoers

+- Be sure to disable the `CD-ROM` entry in `/etc/apt/sources.list` otherwise the system update will fail

 - Create your free public domain (this is necessary if you want to use valid [SSL certificates](https://www.kaspersky.com/resource-center/definitions/what-is-a-ssl-certificate)) and access some services outside of your private network, if you don't want this, you can check [this](#domain-and-public-ip)

   - DuckDNS (deprecated)